jar398/psyche/master-toc-project.md

   Unfortunately not every record lists authors.
 - We might be able to get information directly from Hindawi but I'd rather not harrass them
+- I also have the metadata I use to generate the tables of contents for the Ent Club's Psyche archive web site.
+It's a single text file in an ad hoc but machine readable form.
+The Club paid to curate most of this.
+But it is probably redundant with Hindawi's metadata.
 - What metadata does BHL have?
 I don't know.
 - Some article metadata will have to be curated for the 5% missing from Hindawi (approximately 250 articles).
 Harvard has paper copies